tlisonbee/tlisonbee.github.io/notes/macos.md

 `Control + Down Arrow`: View all Windows of the current application.

-`Slide Three Finders Up on Trackpad`: Opens Mission Control, at top of screen you can manage Desktops.
+`Slide Three Finders Up on Trackpad` or `Control + Up Arrow`: Opens Mission Control, at top of screen you can manage Desktops.

 `Control + Left/Right Arrow`: Switch between desktops (or slide three finders on trackpage left/right).